Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     `nbuffer`, `npbgrid`, `scalec`, `nsnba`, `phiout`, `phiform`, `decompopt`, `use_rmin`, `vprob`, `rhow_effect`, `use_sav`, `maxsph`

-    Hereafter, a selected group of variables is presented, which should suffice most PB calculations.
-A more thorough description of these and other options can be found [here][5].
-Please also note that the default options have changed over time.
+    Hereafter, a selected group of variables is presented, which should suffice for most PB calculations.
+The default values for these parameters are appropriate for most calculations on solvated molecular systems.
+Also note that the default options may have changed over time.
+A more thorough description of all the options can be found [here][5].
 For a detailed discussion of all related options on the quality of the MM/PB(GB)SA calculations, please check this [publication][6].

 `npbopt` (Default = 0)